Egg donation treatment

 - Before the treatment can start

 Before the treatment can start, we need to carry out some medical examinations of you both.
 We need to know the quality of the man’s sperm, and we need to make sure the woman’s uterus is able to receive a fertilised egg.
 You’re both required to be tested for HIV, Hepatitis B (HbsAG and Anti-HBc) and Hepatitis C (Anti-HCV-Ab) before treatment can start.
 Blood samples can be taken here at the clinic.
-If you’ve been referred by your general practitioner, this is free of charge.

 - Types of donation and consent forms